jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Process/Provincial-supplementary-materials.md

 (23) **Cannot filing** due to the ID card’s inconsistent with the filing province Heilongjiang, Shanxi, Gansu, Xinjiang, Qinghai, Chongqing, Henan, Jiangxi

-JD Cloud assessor will give a specific communication in the process of audit and rectification when other provinces need very few supplementary materials (certificate of enterprise change, license for practicing of danger, pre-approval, website construction proposal etc.)
+JD Cloud & AI assessor will give a specific communication in the process of audit and rectification when other provinces need very few supplementary materials (certificate of enterprise change, license for practicing of danger, pre-approval, website construction proposal etc.)